Wild Ice Play with Kids

 Always carry some safety gear.
 Our ice here is usually very thick, and I’m often out on ice that’s thick enough to drive a truck on.
-Still, it is an environment where you can die in minutes if something happened, and it puts my mind at ease to be prepared.
+Still, it is an environment where you can die in minutes if an accident happened, and I find myself explaining almost daily to my children that no one intends for an accident to happen that’s the very nature of an accident, so I feel it’s only right to be prepared for one when we’re engaging in higher risk activities.
+It puts my mind at ease to be prepared.

 Self-Rescue Ice Picks

 Ice picks come in many varieties, and are an absolutely essential piece of equipment for anyone traveling onto wild ice.
 My ice picks were around $12 from amazon, and there is no excuse not to carry these with you.
-The ones I use have a coiled cord (like an old-fashioned telephone), and I either thread it through my sleeves or wrap it once around my neck and let the ends dangle.
+The ones I use have a coiled cord (like an old-fashioned telephone), and I either thread it through my sleeves or wrap it around my neck and around itself so it’s secure, and let the ends dangle.

 Note that these particular ice picks do not float.
 This is fine with me, because I have them tied in a way that secures them to my body.
 The sharp spikes are recessed and while gripping the yellow portion (one in each hand) you claw them into the ice, exposing the picks underneath and allowing you to pull yourself out of the water onto the ice (see someone using the ice picks here).